5 Things to Know About Filing Bankruptcy in Ontario

 4. Bankruptcy Duties: Mandatory Responsibilities

 As a bankrupt individual, there are specific duties you are required to perform.
 You may need to attend creditors’ meetings (though this is rare), report your monthly household income and living expenses to your trustee, and make surplus income payments during your bankruptcy if required.
-Additionally, you’ll have to attend two credit counseling sessions about personal budgeting and money management.
+Additionally, you’ll have to attend two credit counselling sessions about personal budgeting and money management.
 Your trustee will outline all these responsibilities before you file.

 5. Discharge Duration: It Depends